aruba/central-automation-studio/README.md

         The "-e" flag sets an environment variable.
 There are two environment variables that need to be set: <br>
         **API_URL**: Set this to the URL of your backend server.<br>
         **SECURE**: Set this to "True" if you want to enable SSL and use HTTPS, otherwise set it to "False". <br>
+        One optional environment variable that can be set:<br>
+        **VERIFY**: Set this to "False" if you want to skip verification of SSL certificate on the Central cluster, otherwise set it to "True". <br>

 3. If you want to stop your container:  <br>
        `sudo docker stop containerName`<br>